Best Practices in Licensing

 Overview

 Licensing in the Digital Bible Library (DBL) ensures secure and controlled distribution of biblical content.
 Properly managing licenses allows organizations to share content responsibly while maintaining compliance with copyright regulations and organizational policies.
-This guide outlines best practices for structuring agreements, drafting and approving licenses, and ensuring ongoing compliance.

 Licensing Models in DBL

-DBL supports two primary licensing models:
+DBL supports two licensing models for its content:

 Licensing Model